Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

-Let us denote by $\mathcal{M}(h)$ the multipole expansion of $h$ (for simplicity, we suppress the space-time indices).
-By $\mathcal{M}(h)$ we really mean the MPM exterior metric that we have constructed in Sections~\ref{sec:linvac} and~\ref{sec:MPMsolution}:
+Let us denote by $\mathcal{M}(h)$ the multipole expansion of the true metric $h$, valid everywhere inside and outside the source.\footnote{For simplicity in this section, we do not write the space-time indices $\alpha\beta$ on the metric.} By $\mathcal{M}(h)$ we really mean the MPM exterior metric that we have constructed in Sect.~\ref{sec:nonlinitere}.
+Specifically we adopt the general metric of Theorem \ref{th:gensol}, see Eq.~\eqref{hIJZ}, which is parametrized by six types of source multipole moments $\dI_L$, $\dJ_L$, $\dW_L$, $\dX_L$, $\dY_L$, $\dZ_L$:

-This solution is formally defined for any radius $r>0$.
+An important point about the multipole expansion (not always well appreciated) is that it is a formal solution of the vacuum equations which is defined for any radius $r>0$.
 Of course, the true solution $h$ agrees with its own multipole expansion in the exterior of the source, i.e.

 By contrast, inside the source, $h$ and $\mathcal{M}(h)$ disagree with each other because $h$ is a fully-fledged solution of the field equations within the matter source, while $\mathcal{M}(h)$ is a vacuum solution becoming singular at $r=0$.
+Note also that the multipole expansion, physically valid when $r > a$, is to be distinguished from the far zone expansion of the field, valid when $r \gg \lambda$.

 Now let us denote by $\overline h$ the post-Newtonian expansion of $h$.
 We have already anticipated the general structure of this expansion which is given in Eq.~\eqref{hngenPN}.
-In the matching region, where both the multipolar and post-Newtonian expansions are valid, we write the numerical equality
+In the matching region, where both the multipolar and post-Newtonian expansions are valid, we can write the numerical equality

 This ``numerical'' equality is viewed here in a sense of formal expansions, as we do not control the convergence of the series.
-In fact, we should be aware that such an equality, though quite natural and even physically obvious, is probably not really justified within the approximation scheme (mathematically speaking), and we simply take it here as part of our fundamental assumptions.
+In fact, we should be aware that such an equality, though quite natural and even physically obvious, has not really been justified mathematically within the approximation scheme, and we simply take it here as part of our fundamental assumptions.